tamucc-comp-bio/classroom_repo_2024/lectures/lecture12.md

 #### Step 6: Build 3rd Function

 This function accepts the current population of reproductive adults and outputs the next generation with the same size as the previous generation.

+Assumptions:

+* Adults produce an infinite pool of gametes
+* Random mating

+We draw alleles from the infinite pool of gametes at random to create the next generation of diploids.

 ```python
 def reproduce_population(population):